Volunteering & Community Service

 The “How To”The “How To”

-Opportunities to volunteer come in many forms: volunteering for civic engagement organizations such as community centers, boys & girls clubs, adopt-a-pet, community cleanup, mentoring programs, building houses, emergency and disaster situations, and more.
-Through volunteering, people forge friendships, connect with other organizations, and help achieve the missions to make our region a better place.
-Volunteering may connect people to employment.
-Prospective volunteers should begin by finding an organization to meet their interests.
+Opportunities to volunteer can be found at community centers, boys & girls clubs, pet shelters, community cleanup initiatives, mentoring programs, emergency and disaster situations, and more.
+Through volunteering, people forge friendships, connect with other organizations, and help achieve the organizations' missions to make our region a better place.
+Volunteering may also connect people to employment opportunities.
+You can also add community service experience onto your resume.
+Employers and colleges take notice of your volunteering experience.

-Finding people to volunteer with makes these efforts much more rewarding.
+Finding people to volunteer alongside makes these efforts much more rewarding.
 Volunteer with friends, a neighborhood association, school classes, or co-workers.
 Companies take pride in their employees completing hours of community service.
 Students learn the importance of helping others, and these opportunities become life lessons.
 Residents empower their communities by ensuring their streets are well taken care of.
-Many companies partner with other companies to volunteer together.
-Larger groups may require a volunteer coordinator.
-These coordinators become liaisons between the service sites and their group of volunteers.
+Larger volunteer groups may require a volunteer coordinator.
+These coordinators become liaisons between the service sites and the group of volunteers.
 Volunteer coordinators should know what results they want to achieve for the organization and their volunteers.
 After volunteering, stay in touch with your group.
 Ask for feedback on how they think they day went, what did they learn, and what would they like to see more of.
-Hopefully after the day, this fosters action to do more.
+Hopefully the volunteer experience fosters action to do more.

 Dollars & CentsDollars & Cents